 REGINE BERTHET, French Immersion School, California

-I have been teaching almost three wonderful years in ‘La Petite Ecole’ of San Diego, a French immersion school for pre-school to grade 5.
-La Petite Ecole offers native-speaking teachers who follow the French-based curriculum promoting French culture and the development of life values within our international community.
+I have been teaching almost three wonderful years in San Diego, a French immersion school for pre-school to grade 5.
+The school offers native-speaking teachers who follow the French-based curriculum promoting French culture and the development of life values within our international community.
 The curriculum includes French language, Mathematics, Science, History, Geography, Arts and Social studies.
 Our students get a real immersion in French culture.
 The school’s population is diverse, with a majority of North Americans and French natives, but including Asians, Africans, South Americans, Russians and other European nationalities.he school follows the French Government Educational Curriculum.
-But we also incorporate American curriculum, especially concerning History and Geography for a genuine Trans cultural and Educational Exchange environment.
+But we also incorporate American curriculum, especially concerning History and Geography for a genuine trans cultural and educational exchange environment.

 As part of introducing French language and culture, I use typical French events or traditions.
 I always do special lessons to transmit our culture through some specific celebration or activity.
 We are used to working very close per grade with the other teachers, but also the Parent Teacher association.
 Parents always volunteer to chaperone our cultural field trips to museums or other outside-school activities.